A few years ago I had the pleasure of experiencing TD Jakes preaching the house down.

 What about our members who have just started serving?
 Will my sermon encourage them and strengthen our volunteer onboarding process?

 What about members who aren’t serving?
-Will my preaching help recruit new people into serving in our church?
+Will my preaching help recruit new people to serve in our church?

 “Instead of asking, ‘What shall I preach on this Sunday?’ you should ask, ‘To whom will I be preaching?'”Rick Warren